Pajri/mymoment-frontend/README.md

-# MyMoment
+# MyMoment Frontend

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.
+This app uses vue js version ^2.6.12

 ### Prerequisites
 ##### Node JS [[link](https://nodejs.org/en/download/)]